pennhanlee/tp/docs/team/angrybunny123.md

     completion status.
 Prior to the enhancement, only finding of books by name was supported.
   * What it does: Allows the user to find books by name, genre, tag and completion status.
-  * Justification: This feature improves the product significantly because a user can find books by a specific field, which makes it easier to find specific books as well as a certain class of books e.g. all books that contain the same genre or all books that contain the same tag.
+  * Justification: This feature improves the product significantly because a user can find books by a specific field, which makes it easier to find specific books as well as a certain subset of books e.g. all books that contain the same genre or all books that contain the same tag.
   * Highlights: This enhancement involved the creation of several predicate classes packaged within the `seedu.bookmark.model.book.predicates` package that are used to filter the book list according to user input.
 The chosen